-A monarch that was great at politics, and a professional Taoist that spent most of his life practicing Taoism.
+He was a monarch who was great at politics and a professional Taoist who spent most of his life practicing Taoism.

-Ascended the throne as a teenager and struggled very hard to reign the falling empire, but failed.
+He ascended the throne as a teenager and struggled hard to reign the falling empire but failed.
 He committed suicide after a rebel army broke into the capital city, which ended the Ming Dynasty as a national regime.

 Fu Lin was the first emperor after Manchu Qing marched across the Great Wall and migrated their capital to Beijing.
-He implemented a series of policies to ease tension between Manchu and Han people, which stabilized Qing's reign as a national regime.
+He implemented policies to ease tension between the Manchu and Han people, stabilizing Qing's reign as a national regime.

-Ambitiously unified the whole of the nation, and brought people a peaceful, great reign.
+Ambitiously unified the nation and brought people a peaceful, remarkable reign.

 Had implemented a series of reforms that lowered taxes, flourished the empire, and strengthened the emperor's centralized power.

-Hong Li was the most longevity emperor of China, with the longest reign period.
-During over 63 years of his being in power, the Qing Empire reached its peak and then started to decline in his later years.
+Hong Li was the most longevity emperor of China, with the most prolonged reign period.
+Over 63 years of his being sovereign, the Qing Empire peaked and started to decline in his later years.

-A moderate, benevolent, diligent, but common emperor, whose empire kept falling inevitably during his reign period.
+He was a moderate, benevolent, diligent, but ordinary emperor whose empire kept falling inevitably during his reign.

-The Qing Empire kept falling and losing to western invaders in wars, and many large-scale rebellions outburst during his short reign.
+The Qing Empire kept falling and losing to Western invaders in wars, and many large-scale rebellions occurred during his short reign.
 Meanwhile, his early departure made his imperial concubine Cixi the powerful empress dowager, who was in actual charge for the last half-century of the Qing Dynasty.

-Enthroned under the support of Empress Dowager Cixi, Zai Tian obtained power as the emperor for a very short period, when he implemented a big reform after the Qing empire encountered a big military loss.
+Enthroned under the support of Empress Dowager Cixi, Zai Tian obtained power as the emperor for a very short period when he implemented an extensive reform after the Qing empire encountered a significant military loss.
 However, this reform was cut off by Cixi, who later grounded Zai Tian as a puppet emperor.